gswalden/getver/README.md

 ```

 ### Notes
-This is a thin wrapper around [github-get](https://www.npmjs.com/package/github-get), and the options object will pass through to that package.
+This is a thin wrapper around [github-get](https://www.npmjs.com/package/github-get), and the options object will pass-through to that package.
 Therefore, you can include a `token` property in order to access private repos.